Taliban control now-quiet Kabul airport after US withdrawal | Law-Order

 Taliban control now-quiet Kabul airport after US withdrawal

-The Taliban held full control of Kabuls international airport Tuesday after the last US plane left its runway, marking the end of Americas longest war and leaving behind a now-quiet airfield and Afghans outside it still hoping to flee the insurgents rule.
+The Taliban were in full control of Kabuls international airport on Tuesday, after the last U.S. plane left its runway, marking the end of Americas longest war and leaving behind a quiet airfield and Afghans outside it still hoping to flee the insurgents rule.

 - Country: